p2sr/rules/content/05_games/05_portal-revolution.md

 Portal Revolution does not support SAR.
 Video recording is the main method for submitting runs.
-Demos can be recorded with `demo_autorecord 1` and `record demoname` at the start of the run and `stop` at the end of the run, however they are not necessary.
+Demos can be recorded with `demo_autorecord 1` and `record demoname` at the start of the run and `stop` at the end of the run

 #### Timing